nanhao/easy_aop/README.md

-# phpaop
+# easy_aop
-Phpaop is a simple php7 extension for AOP (Aspect Oriented Programming), which allow you to attach a piece of code before/after a method or function in the easiest way.
+Easy_aop is a simple php7 extension for AOP (Aspect Oriented Programming), which allow you to attach a piece of code before/after a method or function in the easiest way.

 ## Document